WayScience/CytoSnake/docs/workflow-modules.md

 ## Annotate

-Generates an annotated profile with given metadata and is stored instored in the `results/` directory.
+Generates an annotated profile with given metadata and is stored in the `results/` directory.

 Utilizes pycytominer's annotate module: